-The Corporation has a \$50.0 million revolving credit facility for its operations which expires on April 29, 2024.
+On April 28, 2023, the Corporation renegotiated its \$50.0 million revolving credit facility for operating purposes, mainly to extend the maturity date to April 29, 2025 (previously April 29, 2024).
 This agreement can be extended for one year on each anniversary date subject to lender approval.
 The balance becomes immediately due and payable in the event of a change in control.
 Under the terms of the agreement, funds may be drawn down by way of bankers' acceptances or bank loans, denominated in Canadian dollars and U.S. dollars.
 The agreement is secured by a first ranking movable hypothec on the universality of assets, present and future, of the Corporation's Canadian, Mexican, Caribbean and European subsidiaries, subject to certain exceptions.
 The facility bears interest at bankers' acceptance rate or at SOFR (Secured Overnight Financing Rate) in U.S. dollars plus a premium of 4.5% or at the financial institution's prime rate plus a premium of 3.5%.
 Under the terms of the agreement, the Corporation is required to comply with certain financial ratios and covenants.
 The Corporation benefits from a waiver of certain financial ratios and covenants from its lenders until October 29, 2023.
-As at January 31, 2023, and October 31, 2022, the credit facility was fully drawn.
+As at April 30, 2023 and October 31, 2022, the credit facility was fully drawn.